jharwell/titerra/docs/src/msi/runtime.rst

    Seriously--**READ THEM**.

 #.
 Now that you have read the MSI docs, copy and modify ``scripts/example.sh``
-   script in the SIERRA repo for your experiment/batch experiment, and modify as
+   script in the TITERRA repo for your experiment/batch experiment, and modify as needed:
-   needed:

    SLURM parameters you **DO** need to change: